About Us Donate

 Requirements

-The pathway to Dual Certification is based on the date of original certification.
+The pathway to dual certification is based on the date of original certification.

 • Diplomates certified before 2001 must follow the retraining requirements for Option A.